AUTISM AND ADHD ASSESSMENTS AT CONNECTIONS WA

 Cognitive (IQ) Assessment

 A cognitive assessment is suitable for parents looking to determine the intellectual capacity of their child.
-This assessment includes an initial consultation meeting with parents, a full cognitive assessment of the young person (1-2 sessions), a written report and a feedback meeting with parents and the school.
+This assessment includes an initial consultation meeting with parents, a full cognitive assessment of the young person (1-2 sessions), and a written report.

 Cost: $2,000